skywind3000/asyncrun.vim/README.md

 ![](https://github.com/skywind3000/images/raw/master/p/asyncrun_extra/p_gnome_gvim.gif)

-All runners are customizable, you can modify or define your own runners, see [customize runner](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner).
+All runners are customizable, you can modify or define your own runners, see the next section "customize runner".

 ### Customize Runner